Integrate your existing NPS infrastructure with Azure Multi-Factor Authentication

 Register users for MFA

-Before you deploy and use the NPS extension, users that will be required to perform two-step verification need to be registered for MFA.
+Before you deploy and use the NPS extension, users that are required to perform two-step verification need to be registered for MFA.
 More immediately, to test the extension as you deploy it, you need at least one test account that is fully registered for Multi-Factor Authentication.

 Use these steps to get a test account started: